Goslar: History

 Iron ore mining has been common in the Harz region since Roman times; the earliest known evidence for quarrying and smelting is from the 3rd century AD.
 Ancient burial objects made of Harz ore have even been discovered during excavations in England.
 The settlement on the Gose creek was first mentioned in a 979 deed issued by Emperor Otto II; it was located in the Saxon homelands of the Ottonian dynasty and probably a royal palace (Königspfalz) already existed at the site.
 It became even more important when extensive silver deposits were discovered at the nearby Rammelsberg, today a mining museum.
 The name's toponymy probably comes shortened from "Goselager", of the stream "Gose" on the northern edge of the Harz Mountains, and Lager.

 When Otto's descendant Henry II began to convene Imperial synods at the Goslar palace in 1009, Goslar gradually replaced the Royal palace of Werla as a central place of assembly in the Saxon lands, a development that was again enforced by the Salian (Franconian) emperors.
 Conrad II, once elected King of the Romans, celebrated Christmas 1024 in Goslar and had the foundations laid for the new Imperial Palace (Kaiserpfalz Goslar) the next year.

 Goslar became the favourite residence of Conrad's son Henry III, who stayed at the palace about twenty times.
 Here he received King Peter of Hungary as well as the emissaries of Prince Yaroslav of Kiev and here he appointed bishops and dukes.
 His son and successor Henry IV was born here on 11 November 1050.
 Henry also had Goslar Cathedral erected and consecrated by Archbishop Herman of Cologne in 1051.
 Shortly before his death in 1056 Emperor Henry III met Pope Victor II in the church, emphasizing the union of secular and ecclesiastical power.
 His heart was buried in Goslar, his body in the Salian family vault in Speyer Cathedral.
 Of the cathedral only the northern porch survived; the main building was torn down in the early 19th century.

 Under Henry IV Goslar remained a centre of Imperial rule.
 However conflicts intensified such as in the violent Precedence Dispute at Pentecost 1063.
-While Henry aimed at securing the enormous wealth deriving from the Rammlesberg silver mines as a royal demesne, the dissatisfaction of local nobles escalated with the Saxon revolt 1073–1075.
+While Henry aimed at securing the enormous wealth deriving from the Rammlesberg silver mines as a royal demesne, the dissatisfaction of local nobles escalated with the Saxon revolt of 1073–1075.
 In the subsequent Saxon revolt of 1077–1088 the Goslar citizens sided with anti-king Rudolf of Rheinfelden, who held a princely assembly here in 1077, and with Hermann of Salm, who was crowned king in Goslar by Archbishop Siegfried of Mainz on 26 December 1081, giving Goslar the status of an Imperial City.